 Another metadata point that is commonly used in calculating trust scores is IP type itself.
 While the metadata doesn't explicitly say whether the address is residential, mobile or datacenter the fact can be inferred from the ownership details.

 So, a datacenter IP would have a lower score just because it's very likely to be a robot, whereas mobile and residential IPs would treated much more fairly.

 We learned a lot about IP fingerprinting in web scraping.
 So how do we apply this information in web scraping?

-To avoid web scraper blocking we want use IPs with a high trust score.
-So we should avoid IP addresses with weak metadata datapoints - anything that would indicate datacenter or untrustworthy owners.
+To avoid web scraper blocking we want to use IPs with a high trust scores.
+In other words, we should avoid IP addresses with weak metadata data points - anything that would indicate a datacenter origin or untrustworthy owners.

-When scraping at scale we want to diversify our connections by using a proxy pool of high trust score IP addresses.
-Diversity is key here as even high trust score addresses can lose their potency in a period of time of high connectivity.
+When scraping at scale, we want to diversify our connections by using a proxy pool of high trust score IP addresses.
+Diversity is key here as even high trust score addresses can lose their potency in a period of high connectivity.

 To put it shortly: to get around web scraper blocking we want a diverse pool of residential or mobile proxies.
 With lots of different subnets, geographical locations and AS numbers.